 Reeyot Alemu & Eskinder Nega v.
 Ethiopia

 The case of Reeyot Alemu & Eskinder Nega v.
 Ethiopia challenges the prosecution and conviction of two Ethiopian journalists under Ethiopia’s 2009 Anti-Terrorism Proclamation, arguing a violation of their right to freedom of expression, right to a fair trial, and Ms Alemu’s right to adequate healthcare.
 The African Commission on Human and Peoples’ Rights ordered interim measures to be taken regarding the provision of healthcare to Ms Alemu.
-A decision on admissibility of the case is currently pending.
+The complaint has been declared admissible for Ms Alemu; a challenge of the inadmissibility decision on Mr Nega’s claim is currently pending.
 Read more: Ethiopian Journalists Challenge Use of Terror Laws